UniversitaDellaCalabria/Portale-PoC/README.md

     'page': Page object (cms.models.Page)
 ````

-Standing on the informations taken from these objects uniCMS adopts also some other custom templatetags, as follows.
+Standing on the informations taken from these objects uniCMS also adopts some other custom templatetags, as follow.
-These templatetags will also work in Page Blocks that would take a html template as argument.
+These templatetags will also work in Page Blocks that would take, optionally, a html template as argument.

 `cms_templates`
 - supported_languages: get settings.LANGUAGES_CODE to templates